php-fig/fig-standards/proposed/http-message.md

      *                                SHOULD be used to create a stream
      *                                resource.
      * @return void
-     * @throws \InvalidArgumentException For invalid $stream arguments */ public function attach($stream);
+     * @throws \InvalidArgumentException For invalid $stream arguments.
+     */
+    public function attach($stream);

     /**
      * Get the size of the stream if known
      *
-     * @return int|null Returns the size in bytes if known, or null if unknown */ public function getSize();
+     * @return int|null Returns the size in bytes if known, or null if unknown.
+     */
+    public function getSize();

     /**
      * Returns the current position of the file read/write pointer *
-     * @return int|bool Position of the file pointer or false on error */ public function tell();
+     * @return int|bool Position of the file pointer or false on error.
+     */
+    public function tell();